Lonely-Taco/LaurelLeaf/README.md

        - Skipping subfolders (if checked, you will be prompted before deletion).

 3. **Convert to PDF (Optional)**:
+   - Open the settings tab to add your path to wkhtmltopdf.
    - Provide input and output folders for PDF conversion.
    - Click the "Browse" buttons to select these folders.
    - Click the "Convert to PDF" button to start the conversion process.
 The program will generate PDF files from the cleaned HTML content.